TrellixVulnTeam/actableai-lib_ON1Z/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

-1. Fork the Project
+1. Create an Issue with Bug or Feature label
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature/BugFix Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request